hightail/wilson-api/concepts/components/components.md

 ## <a name="watchAndPersist"></a>controller.watchAndPersist(key, defaultValue)

 Setup a $scope.$watch on the given key that stores the value to this component's localStorage namespace when the value changes.
-Use the defaultValue if watched value becomes falsey.
+Stores the defaultValue if the watched value becomes falsey.

 ```typescript
 function watchAndPersist(key: string, defaultValue: any): void;